BonzaiThePenguin/WikiSort/Chapter 2: Merging.md

              length = length * 2
              merge = merge - length

-The multiplication has been proven to be correct for more than 17,179,869,184 elements, which should be adequate.
-Correctness is defined as (end == count) on the last merge step and enough precision to represent the ranges, as otherwise there would be an off-by-one error due to floating-point inaccuracies.
-Floats are only precise enough for up to 17 million elements.<br/>

-<b>This guarantees that the two ranges being merged will always have the same size to within one item, which makes it more efficient and allows for additional optimizations.</b>
+The multiplication has been proven to be correct for more than 17,179,869,184 elements, which should be adequate. <b>This guarantees that the two ranges being merged will always have the same size to within one item, which makes it more efficient and allows for additional optimizations.</b>

 Anyway, this removes the needed for the O(n log n) stack space!
 But what about the merge operation?<br/>